-A severe allergic reaction to Glutaraldehyde (Glutarol) is rare.
+A severe allergic reaction to glutaraldehyde (Glutarol) solution is rare.
 However, you should make sure that you are aware of any symptoms of an allergic reaction, including rash or swelling around the application area, difficulty breathing, or problems with swelling around your mouth or throat.

-Glutaraldehyde (Glutarol) is a common treatment for verruca’s and warts for many people.
+Glutaraldehyde (Glutarol) solution is a common treatment for verrucas and warts for many people.
 Most patients respond well to this medication and do not have any dangerous side effects.
-However, you should respond to all of the questions that your consultant asks you carefully to ensure that this treatment is right for you.
+However, you should respond accurately to all of the questions that your consultant asks you to ensure that this treatment is right for you.

-Not everyone will be suitable to take Glutaraldehyde (Glutarol).
-This medicine is not suitable for use around the anal, genital, or facial areas.
+Not everyone will be suitable to take glutaraldehyde (Glutarol).
+This medicine is not suitable for use around the anal, genital or facial areas.
 It cannot be used anywhere around the eyes or mouth and should not be used on moles or skin lesions.
-Do not use Glutaraldehyde (Glutarol) on broken skin and avoid using this medication if you have poor circulation in your hands and feet.
+Do not use glutaraldehyde (Glutarol) solution on broken skin and avoid using this medication if you have poor circulation in your hands and feet.

-Certain medication shouldn’t necessarily be used during periods of breastfeeding or pregnancy.
-It is not certain whether it is safe to use Glutaraldehyde (Glutarol) during pregnancy or breastfeeding.
+Certain medication should not necessarily be used during periods of breastfeeding or pregnancy.
+It is not certain whether it is safe to use glutaraldehyde (Glutarol) solution during pregnancy or breastfeeding.
 You will need to seek advice from your consultant or doctor to ensure that this is safe for you to use.

-Glutaraldehyde (Glutarol) and other medications can sometimes interact with other medications.
-It is important to check that Glutaraldehyde (Glutarol) is not dangerous to take with any medications that you are already using before you begin taking it.
-Remember to tell your doctor about any herbal treatments, supplements, or over-the-counter pills that you are taking.
-Do not apply any moisturizers or other substances too soon after applying Glutaraldehyde (Glutarol).
-This could dilute the substance.
+Glutaraldehyde (Glutarol) solution and other medications can sometimes interact with other medications.
+It is important to check that glutaraldehyde (Glutarol) solution is not dangerous to take with any medications that you are already using before you begin taking it.
+Remember to tell your doctor about any herbal treatments, supplements or over-the-counter pills that you are taking.
+Do not apply any moisturizers or other substances too soon after applying glutaraldehyde (Glutarol) as this could dilute the substance.

-Glutaraldehyde (Glutarol) is available to purchase with a prescription both online and offline.
-You can complete a consultation with us to get a prescription sent to a local pharmacy within 3 days.
+Glutaraldehyde (Glutarol) solution is available to purchase with a prescription both online and offline.
+You can complete a consultation with us to get a prescription sent to a local pharmacy within three days.

-Can I get Glutaraldehyde (Glutarol) without a prescription?
+Can I get glutaraldehyde (Glutarol) solution without a prescription?